Ohtani wins 6th straight start, triples in Angels' 7-1 win - WHIZ News

 WHOLE LOT OF K’S

-There were a combined 32 strikeouts by both teams, the most in an MLB game this season.
+There were a combined 32 strikeouts by both teams, an American League record for a nine-inning game.
 The Angels struck out 17 times and the Astros 15.

 SMALL BALL